spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 **Profile Layers** is the main configuration steps when you create a profile and you need to specify the packs that compose the profile.
 There are 4 required infrastructure packs and several optional add-on packs you can choose.
 Every pack requires the *Pack Type*, *Registry*, *Pack Name*, *Chart version*, *Manifests* options that compose the *Pack Values* string.

-The infrastrucutre packs and their *Pack Values* configuration used in this tutorial are the following:
+The infrastructure packs and their *Pack Values* configuration used in this tutorial are the following:
 - **Operating System (OS)** pack type -> *ubuntu-aws LTS__20.4.x*
 - **Kubernetes** pack type -> *Kubernetes 1.21.x*
 - **Network** pack type -> *cni-calico 3.24.x* (Calico)